Rho, Lombardy: Ancient times

 Rho is one of the most ancient towns of Lombardy, originating during the Roman era.
 This was confirmed by excavations associated with building and road construction in 1876, 1890 and 1917.
 Additional research during the 20th century showed that the town had remarkable importance during the imperial age, when it was part of the XI Transpadanian region.

-The current topography can be traced to a style of organization from ancient Roman centuriation: the most of the roads run parallel in east-west or north–south directions.
+The current topography can be traced to a style of organization from ancient Roman centuriation: most of the roads run parallel in east-west or north–south directions.
 The reference axis are the cardo (north–south, via Madonna and via Garibaldi) and the Decumano (east–west, via Matteotti and via Porta Ronca).
 These roads are crossing in piazza San Vittore, nowadays still the center of the town.

 Further archeological researches confirmed the existence in Roman age of the Via Mediolanum-Verbannus, a road connecting Milan to the Lake Maggiore, passing through Legnano and Gallarate.
 Along this infrastructure Rho was placed at the 10th mile, the resting point for the army then.
 Ancient Romans redirected the flow of Olona in Lucernate, digging an artificial riverbed directed to Milan and running along the road.
 This was considered a fundamental solution to increase traffic on the road, as transport by water was a much easier solution to transport big amounts of goods.

 The Christianization of the village took place in the 4th – 5th centuries.
 In the piazza San Vittore an ancient cemetery and a Christian chapel has been found; in the current via Belvedere were discovered Capuchin graves with engravings of alfa and omega.